1 dead in Oklahoma college shooting, suspect in custody

 Midwest City Police Chief Sid Porter said the men were “acquainted through a domestic situation,” but did not elaborate on exactly what their relationship was or what led to the shooting.
 He also did not say if either man was a student or staff member at the school.

-The campus has about 13,000 students and is just outside Oklahoma City.

-Video showed crime scene tape around the humanities building in the center of Rose State College and multiple law enforcement agencies on the campus.
+The two-year college has about 13,000 students and is just outside Oklahoma City.
+Crime scene tape surrounded the humanities building in the center of campus and officers from multiple law enforcement agencies were on the scene.

 Porter said the victim was shot one time and that the suspect was confronted by officers who work on campus.